-- A. RADWAG feels obliged to repair or exchange all elements that appear to be faulty by production or by construction, - B. Defining defects of unclear origin and means of their elimination can only be realized with assistance of manufacturer and user representatives, - C. RADWAG does not bear any responsibility for defects or losses resulting from unauthorized or inadequate performing of production or service processes, - D. Warranty does not cover: - mechanical defects caused by product exploitation other than intended, defects of thermal and chemical origin, defects caused by lightning, overvoltage in the power network or other random event. - mechanical defects caused by mass comparator exploitation other than intended, - mass comparator defects, if service claims removing or destroying protective stickers which secure its housing against unauthorized access, - · mechanical defects or defects caused by liquids and natural wear, - mass comparator defects caused by inappropriate setting or by electrical wiring failures. - defects caused by overloading the mechanical measuring system, - maintenance activities (mass comparator cleaning). - E. Loss of warranty takes place if: - a repair is carried out outside RADWAG sales office or authorized service point, - service claims intrusion into mechanical or electronic construction by unauthorized people, - other version of the operating system is installed in a mass comparator, - mass comparator does not bear company protective stickers. - F. Detailed warranty conditions are listed on a service card.
+- A. RADWAG feels obliged to repair or exchange all elements that appear to be faulty by production or by construction, - B. Defining defects of unclear origin and means of their elimination can only be realized with assistance of manufacturer and user representatives. - C. RADWAG does not bear any responsibility for damage or losses resulting from unauthorized or inadequate performing of production or service processes, - D. Warranty does not cover: - mechanical damage caused by product exploitation other than intended, defects of thermal and chemical origin, defects caused by lightning, overvoltage in the power network or other random event, - · mechanical damage caused by mass comparator exploitation other than intended, - mass comparator damage, if service claims removing or destroying protective stickers which secure its housing against unauthorized access, - damage caused by liquids, water and natural wear, - mass comparator damage caused by inappropriate setting or by electrical wiring failures, - damage caused by overloading of the mechanical measuring system, - maintenance activities (mass comparator cleaning). - E. Loss of warranty takes place if: - a repair is carried out outside RADWAG authorized service point. - service claims intrusion into mechanical or electronic construction by unauthorized people. - other version of the operating system is installed in a mass comparator, - mass comparator does not bear company protective stickers. - F. Detailed warranty conditions are listed on a service card.